OS2iot/OS2iot-docs/source/downlink-helpers/downlink-helpers.rst

 Downlink helpers
 ================================

-These javascript samples can help compute valid downlinks for
+These javascript samples can help compute valid downlinks for Elsys ERS and Sensit 3.0.

+Note, the Elsys code requires to be run in node.js due to useing Buffers.

 Elsys (LORAWAN)
 ----------------